BECAUSE EVERY PERSON NEEDS TO KNOW

 It is our goal that in the coming 12 months,400 people who don’t typically attend church would complete Alpha in a Calvary campus.

 Many families find it difficult to engage in a local church because the additional needs of their disabled child simply can’t be supported.
-Champions Club is a purpose-built children’s ministry program and environment which provides inclusion for children with additional needs, empowering them to grow in faith and their families to find community.
+Calvary Champions is a purpose-built children’s ministry program and environment which provides inclusion for children with additional needs, empowering them to grow in faith and their families to find community.

 The majority of our Calvary campuses are located within close proximity to some of the most significant universities in our state.
 We don’t think this is by accident, but sincerely believe God has called us to reach thousands of university students for Christ, making